Daughters Ashley and Wynonna Say Singer Naomi Judd Has Died at 76

 The mother-daughter performers—who had 14 No.1 hits together—had just announced an arena tour to begin in the fall, their first tour together in over a decade.

+Prior to that though The Judds had already won five Grammy Awards for their music.
+Naomi was also a songwriter and won a Grammy for country song of the year for The Judds’ hit Love Can Build a Bridge.

-Making the announcement earlier this month of a farewell tour, Naomi said she was looking forward to getting back out on the road as The Judds.
+Making the announcement earlier this month about a farewell tour, Naomi said she was looking forward to getting back out on the road as The Judds.

 “The fans have always been my family of choice.
 I love them dearly, so I’m chompin’ at the bit to belt out our hits and reconnect with them once again.
 The cherry on top is singing with my beloved, wild and extremely talented daughter… the best singer of any genre, Wynonna!” she said in a statement.
 “She asked me if I was still going to twist, twirl and crack jokes.
 I answered, ‘Heck yeah!
 I’m too old to grow up now!’”